Cooking with Toddlers, Sushi Night

 - additional tablespoon of rice wine vinegar in a small bowl

-Instructions: Cook the sushi rice - I used Lundberg’s organic sushi rice - according to the package instructions.
+Instructions: Cook the sushi rice – I used Lundberg’s organic sushi rice – according to the package instructions.
 At the end of the rice’s cooking time, put vinegar, sugar and salt into a small saucepan and heat over low until salt and sugar dissolve.
 Remove from heat and mix gently with the cooked rice in a non-metal bowl; allow to cool to room temperature.
 Thinly slice the tofu and sprinkle with garlic powder, sesame oil and 1 t vinegar.
 Cut the carrot and avocado into thin matchstick-sized slices.
-If you’re not assembling the rolls right away, sprinkle a little lemon juice over the avocado to keep it from browning.
+Sprinkle a little lemon juice over the avocado to keep it from browning.

 When you’re ready to assemble, line up all the ingredients above your cutting board in the order you’re going to add them (rice, vegetables, tofu, sesame seeds and vinegar).
 Place a sheet of Nori on your rolling mat and help your toddler spread a layer of rice along the bottom inch, making sure it reaches to the side edges.
 Allow toddler to arrange toppings in the center of the rice, helping fill in any gaps.
 Sprinkle with sesame seeds, then carefully roll it up pressing gently to mold it together.
 Dip your finger in the vinegar and moisten the edge of the Nori to seal it closed.
 Use a sharp, serrated knife to cut it into 1″ pieces and let your child help arrange them on the platter.
 Will make 4 6-piece rolls, with plenty of extra rice.
 Serve with (reduced sodium) soy sauce, pickled ginger and (diluted) wasabi if your child’s brave enough, and enjoy!